 Risk Category (COSO) Strategic themes Vopak's risk-reward appetite Strategic risks Leading assets in leading locations Low to high: Dependent on the fit-for-purpose value creation opportunities and the corresponding future incremental expansion and growth options, the company evaluates the entrepreneurial risk-return profiles on an individual merit basis by consistently applying different metrics for different purposes.
-Operational risks Operational leadership Service leadership Technology leadership People leadership Very low: on safety and sustainability issues.
-Moderate: on other areas/topics with alignment of targets and related cost, and a clear focus on sustainable EBIT growth.
-Legal and compliance risks Operational leadership People leadership Very low: objective is to ensure full compliance with legal and regulatory environments.
+Operational risks Operational leadershipService leadership Very low: on safety and sustainability issues.
+Technology leadership People leadership Moderate: on other areas/topics with alignment of targets and related cost, and a clear focus on sustainable EBIT growth.
+Legal and compliance risks Operational leadershipPeople leadership Very low: objective is to ensure full compliance with legal and regulatory environments.
 Financial and reporting risks Low: on financial risks.
 Aligned with the long-term nature of the business, the company want to ensure a robust financing position and solid cash flow performance.
 Furthermore the objective is to ensure full compliance with financial and non-financial reporting laws and regulations.